-Germoe and Boskenwyn's Community Primary School are fully inclusive settings and we believe all children have an equal right to full and rounded education.
+Germoe and Boskenwyn Community Primary Schools are fully inclusive settings and we believe all children have an equal right to full and rounded education.

 We believe that all children are entitled to good quality first teaching and we aim to improve outcomes by having high expectations for all children including those with SEN.